altocodenl/tagaway/readme.md

    - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Support 3gp, mov, heic, avi.
 Check for actual file type in server, not just extension.
    - Ignore deleted pictures flag.
+   - New upload flow
+      - Starting state: area from dropdown & button for files & button for folder upload.
+      - Uploading state: button for starting new upload and button for starting tagging state.
+      - Tagging state: input with button to add tags, also dropdown to select existing tags to add to current upload.

 - Account & payment
    - Account page.